ania4data/Wikimedia_photo_parser/README.md

-# A package to parse Wikimedia common pages to download photographs and related infos and make a collage
+# Wikimedia-common photo parsing package

 - In this package Wikimedia common quality images are parsed to first download the photo link.
 - The photos links are used to download photos either original size or thumbnail size